google/docsy/userguide/content/en/docs/adding-content/search.md

 Docsy offers multiple options that let your readers search your site content, so you can pick one that suits your needs.
 You can choose from:

 * [Google Custom Search Engine](#configure-search-with-a-google-custom-search-engine) (GCSE), the default option, which uses Google's index of your public site to generate a search results page.
-* [Algolia DocSearch](#configure-algolia-docsearch), which uses Algolia's indexing and search mechanism, and provides an organized dropdown of search results when your readers use the search box.
+* [Algolia DocSearch](#algolia-docsearch), which uses Algolia's indexing and search mechanism.
+Search results are displayed as a pop-up.
 Algolia DocSearch is free for public documentation sites.
-* [Local search with Lunr](#configure-local-search-with-lunr), which uses Javascript to index and search your site without the need to connect to external services.
+* [Local search with Lunr](#local-search-with-lunr), which uses Javascript to index and search your site without the need to connect to external services.
 This option doesn't require your site to be public.

 If you enable any of these search options in your project [configuration file], a search box displays in the right of your top navigation bar.
 By default a search box also displays at the top of the section menu in the left navigation pane, which you can disable if you prefer, or if you're using a search option that only works with the top search box.

+{{% alert title="You can only enable a single search option at a time" color=warning %}}

-Be aware that if you accidentally enable more than one search option in your project [configuration file], you may get unexpected results (for example, if you have added the `.js` for Algolia DocSearch, you'll get Algolia results if you enable GCSE search but forget to disable Algolia search).
+If you accidentally enable more than one search option in your project configuration file, you will get a warning at build time, and undetermined behavior when serving your site.

+{{% /alert %}}

 ## Disabling the sidebar search box